Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 - Making eye contact with each other that screams “help”

-- Wondering if they’ll make their dinner reservation
+- Wondering if they will make their dinner reservation

 - Forgetting everything you said in the first hour